CBS-HPC/Tutorials/GPU/gpu_libraries.md

 === "R"
     <br />

-      1. [**gputools**](https://cran.r-project.org/package=gputools) - Provides GPU-based tools for data manipulation, including matrix operations and basic statistics.
+      1. [**gputools**](https://rdrr.io/cran/gputools/) - Provides GPU-based tools for data manipulation, including matrix operations and basic statistics.

-      2. [**gpuR**](https://cran.r-project.org/package=gpuR) - Offers GPU support for matrix operations and linear algebra in R.
+      2. [**gpuR**](https://github.com/cdeterman/gpuR) - Offers GPU support for matrix operations and linear algebra in R.

-      3. [**RapidsR**](https://github.com/RapidsAI/RapidsR) - An R interface to the RAPIDS suite of GPU-accelerated data science libraries developed by NVIDIA, including cuDF and cuML.
+      3. [**RapidsR**](https://mlverse.github.io/cuda.ml/) - An R interface to the RAPIDS suite of GPU-accelerated data science libraries developed by NVIDIA, including cuDF and cuML.

       4. [**mxnet**](https://mxnet.apache.org/) - The R interface to the MXNet deep learning framework, which allows you to train and deploy neural networks on GPUs.

       5. [**tensorflow**](https://tensorflow.rstudio.com/) - The R interface to TensorFlow, a popular deep learning framework with GPU support.

-      6. [**cudaBayesreg**](https://cran.r-project.org/package=cudaBayesreg) - A package for Bayesian regression analysis with GPU support.
+      6. [**cudaBayesreg**](https://github.com/cran/cudaBayesreg) - A package for Bayesian regression analysis with GPU support.

-      7. [**parGPF**](https://cran.r-project.org/package=parGPF) - Provides parallel computing on GPUs for Gaussian process regression in R.

-      8. [**gpuRandomForest**](https://cran.r-project.org/package=gpuRandomForest) - GPU-accelerated implementation of random forests for high-performance classification and regression.

-      9. [**RApiSerialize**](https://cran.r-project.org/package=RApiSerialize) - An R/C++ library for efficient serialization, which can be useful in conjunction with GPU computing.

-      10. [**gpuMagic**](https://cran.r-project.org/package=gpuMagic) - A package for general-purpose GPU computing in R.
+      7. [**gpuMagic**](https://www.bioconductor.org/packages/release/bioc/html/gpuMagic.html) - A package for general-purpose GPU computing in R.

-      11. [**H2O4GPU**](https://github.com/h2oai/h2o4gpu) - A GPU-accelerated machine learning library for R, offering a wide range of machine learning algorithms optimized for GPUs.
+      8. [**H2O4GPU**](https://github.com/h2oai/h2o4gpu) - A GPU-accelerated machine learning library for R, offering a wide range of machine learning algorithms optimized for GPUs.

-      12. [**Rtorch**](https://github.com/r-torch/Rtorch) - An R interface to PyTorch, a popular deep learning framework, allowing you to create and train neural networks on GPUs.
+      9. [**Rtorch**](https://torch.mlverse.org/) - An R interface to PyTorch, a popular deep learning framework, allowing you to create and train neural networks on GPUs.

+      10. [**gmatrix**](https://github.com/njm18/gmatrix) - Offers GPU support for matrix operations and linear algebra in R.

       Note: Some of these packages may require specific GPU hardware and dependencies.
 Be sure to check the official documentation and package repositories for installation instructions and system requirements.